-Started walking at 8 am from Alligator Creek day use car park.
-Walk past Cockatoo Creek along the track take the right to go along the powerline maintenance track to reach North Creek.
+Started walking early from Alligator Creek day-use car park.
+Walk past Cockatoo Creek along the track and take the right to go along the powerline maintenance track to reach North Creek.
 Up the creek rock hopping to reach first waterfall, climb the rockface to reach next waterfall and a short break.
-Up the next rockface, in the next hour there are several good waterfalls and rock faces to climb, the usual the Townsville Bushwalking Club route.
-At the fig tree pool & waterfall there are two options, to go up or go around.
-I recommend going along the right side rock face which saves time and negates a scrubby scrambly bush bash.
+Up the next rockface, in the next hour there are several good waterfalls and rock faces to climb, the usual the Townsville Bushwalking Club (TBWC) route.
+At the fig tree pool and waterfall there are two options, to go up or go around.
+It is recommended to go along the right side rock face which saves time and negates a scrubby scrambly bush bash.

 Creek's Large Boulder Field

 From here there's 873 metres to go, 200 metres up and now the hard slog starts.
 Continue along the creek, which gets bouldery now, always climbing.
-The Townsville Bushwalking Club usually exit the creek around here to get to the western ridgeline and the 'easier' route.
+The TBWC usually exit the creek around here to get to the western ridgeline (a.k.a.
+Horse Ridge) and the 'easier' route.
 But if you are good at climbing and have good weather on your side, continue into the boulder field - they will get bigger and the creek gets a bit harder to progress.

-Steep scrambly climb out of the creek, up to the western ridgeline and onto the blue tape trail.
-Follow this to the top falls, a steep climb, got the heart pumping.
+Steep scrambly climb out of the creek, up to the western ridgeline and onto the blue tape trail (not formed and hard to follow).
+Attempt to follow this trail to the top falls, a steep climb up will get the heart pumping.

 What you need